We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 NDA means a new drug application or product license application or its equivalent filed with and accepted by the FDA after completion of human clinical trials to obtain marketing approval for a Product, or any comparable application filed with and accepted by the regulatory authorities of a country other than the United States, including, where applicable, any applications for governmental pricing and marketing approval.

-NDA means the new drug application for a product, including the Product, requesting permission to place a drug on the market in accordance with 21 C.F.R.
-Part 314, and all supplements filed pursuant to the requirements of the FDA, including all documents, data, and other information filed concerning such product that are necessary for FDA approval to market such product in the Territory.
+NDA means a new drug application for a drug filed in accordance with 21 C.F.R.
+Part 314, and all supplements filed pursuant to the requirements of the FDA, including all documents, data and other information concerning the applicable drug which are necessary for FDA approval to market such drug in the United States, and any equivalent application submitted to any other health authority.

 NDA means: (a) in the United States, a New Drug Application (as more fully defined in 21 CFR 314.5, et seq.) filed with the FDA, or any successor application thereto; or (b) in any other country or group of countries, the equivalent application or submission for approval to market a pharmaceutical product filed with the governing Regulatory Authority in such country or group of countries.